-The multi-function knob can be programmed to control a variety of functions.
-From the factory, the Multi-Function knob controls Traxxas Stability Management (TSM).
-For more detail on TSM, refer to page 16.
+The Multi-Function knob can be programmed to control a variety of functions.
+From the factory, the Multi-Function knob controls steering sensitivity, counterclockwise all the way to the left (default position), expo is off and steering sensitivity will be linear (the most commonly used setting).
+Turning the knob clockwise will "add expo" and decrease the steering sensitivity in the initial range of steering wheel travel left or right from center.
+For more detail on steering exponential, refer to page 15.